justinleemans/uni-networking/README.md

 If you want to implement your own transport there is a few things you will have to do.
 You can take a look at the included [Tcp transport](https://github.com/justinleemans/networking/tree/main/Runtime/Transports/Tcp) as an example.

 You will have to create a class implementing the `IServerTransport` interface for the server implementation.
-This will require you to implement 4 events, properties or methods.
+This will require you to implement the following events, properties and/or methods.
-- `Action<Connection> NewConnection` which is an event that should be called when a new connection is made.
-Should return this new connection.
+- `Action<int> ClientConnected` which is an event that should be called when a new connection is made.
+Should return an integer which represents the id of the connection.
+- `Action<int> ClientDisconnected` which is an event that should be called when a connection is closed.
+Should return the id of the connection that has been closed.
+- `bool IsRunning` which is a property that returns if the server is currently running.
+- `IReadOnlyCollection<int> ConnectionIds` which is a read only collection of all connection ids that are currently in use on the server.
 - `void Start()` which is to start the server.
 - `void Stop()` which is to stop the server.
+- `void CloseConnection(int connectionId)` which is a method that can be used to close a connection.
 - `void Tick()` this method is the update loop for your transport, you will use this for checking wether you are able to receive a message.
+- `void Send(Payload payload)` which takes an instance of payload to send to all connections.
+- `void Send(Payload payload, int connectionId)` which is the same method as before but send the payload to a specified connection.
+- `void Receive(Action<Payload, int> onMessageReceived)` which is called to check if a message can be received.
+Takes a callback method that should be called if a message has been received.

 Next you will have to create a class implementing the `IClientTransport` interface.
-This will also require you to implement 3 methods.
+This will require you to implement these events, properties and/or methods.
+- `Action ClientDisconnected` which is an event that should be raised when this client has been disconnected.
+- `bool IsConnected` which is a property which returns whether the client is currently connected to a server.
-- `Connection Connect(string remoteAddress, ushort port)` which is used to connect this client to a server.
-Should return an instance of Connection or null if failed to connect.
+- `void Connect()` which is used to connect this client to a server.
 - `void Disconnect()` which is to disconnect this client from the server.
 - `void Tick()` this method is the update loop for your transport, you will use this for checking wether you are able to receive a message.

-And lastly you will have to create a class deriving from `Connection`.
-This is the connection representing your peer.

-Next there is 3 methods you will have to implement.
-- `OnSend(byte[] dataBuffer)` which is used for sending the data.
-You get a byte array which you will have to send through your method of choice.
-Further manipulation of this byte array is generally not needed.
-- `OnReceive(out byte[] dataBuffer)` which is used to check if you have data that you can read.
-You will have to set the `dataBuffer` variable before exiting the method.
-If you don't have enough bytes for a full message or the data is not ready to be send through you can leave this at `null`.
-The `dataBuffer` will always come prefixed with a length int and a message id int.
-You have to read the length data and remove it before passing it on.
-You need to leave the message id in there.
-- `OnClose()` which will execute the code to close this connection.
+- `void Send(Payload payload)` which takes an instance of payload to send to the server.
+- `void Receive(Action<Payload, int> onMessageReceived)` which is called to check if a message can be received.
+Takes a callback method that should be called if a mesage has been received.

 # Logging